jiahao95/hypertension_clustering/README.md

 ## EHR-based model
-Here, only the EHR data is used. <br/>
+Here, only the EHR data is used. <br/> <br/>
-Following hyperparameters are changed to the original pipeline: batch-size = 32, epoch = 30, learning rate = 0.00001, weight-decay = 0.0001
+Following hyperparameters are changed to the original pipeline: batch-size = 32, epoch = 30, learning rate = 0.00001, weight-decay = 0.0001, kernel = 3.

 ## Multimodal model